nihitkhandelwal-eng/The_Brainforest/🌱 Journal/Therapy/Session 1.md

 ### Changes that I have been experiencing in the past 1 month
-I will break it down by the severity of what I found to be most
+I will break it down by the severity of what I found to be most relevant

+- Sleep
+	-